 People don’t normally ask “what is gum disease” till their gums start bleeding after eating or brushing, or if their teeth start to feel loose.
 Periodontal disease, better known as gum disease, is the root cause of most oral ailments.
-At an early stage it may cause mild discomfort but when it is more advanced, it can lead to an inability to chew, bleeding and even tooth loss.
+At an early stage, it may cause mild discomfort but when it is more advanced, it can lead to an inability to chew, bleeding, and even tooth loss.

-The human mouth is a delicate ecosystem which requires the correct alkalinity (saliva is slightly alkaline) and bacteria present on the teeth.
+The human mouth is a delicate ecosystem that requires the correct alkalinity (saliva is slightly alkaline) and bacteria present on the teeth.
 Yes, some bacterial presence in the mouth is perfectly normal, but lack of proper hygiene and diet can lead to an excess build-up.

 Poor brushing and flossing habits cause a thin film of bacteria to build up over the tooth’s enamel.
 This sticky substance is called plaque and it is what causes yellowing of the teeth.
 If teeth are not cleaned properly the bacterial build-up can lead to gingivitis (early stages gum disease).
 If gingivitis is left untreated it progresses to periodontitis (advanced gum disease).

 You don’t go from having perfectly healthy gums to periodontitis overnight!
 The infection takes months, sometimes years, to fully develop.
 It’s why gum disease is more common in adulthood than in childhood.